HomeHow To GuidesLawn CareHow To Plant Grass Seed In Bare Spots

 Step 8: Keep a Close Eye on Grass as it Grows

 After planting your grass, you’ll need to keep a close eye on it as grass grows in the bare spots.
-Grass seed germination can take anywhere from 5 to 30 days, depending on the weather.
+Grass seed germination can take 5 to 30 days, depending on the weather.

 As with your first watering, you want to dampen the soil, not soak it.
 Too much water can cause the roots of the young plants to rot and reduce the overall thickness of your new grass as it matures.

 Another step you may have to take in caring for your new grass is protecting it from intense sunlight on sweltering days.
-Excessive heat and sunlight can stress the young plants and cause the ground to dry out, leading to weak early-stage growth.

-These materials will lock moisture in for a while, allowing for airflow to the plants.
 Be sure not to use anything too tightly woven, as the lack of air and heat buildup could harm the plants.
 This step will also not be necessary if your new grass is in a shaded area.

 Step 9: Let New Grass Grow Long Before Mowing